 CaRMS uses a seemingly complicated algorithm to do something very simple: match each applicant to the program that they rank highest on their CaRMS rank list that has a spot available for them.
 It favors the applicant in that it only considers the program’s preferences after the student’s.

-Example 1: For example, say Winnipeg really likes you so they ranked you number 1.
-You thought they were really great but wanted to go to Toronto more, so you ranked Winnipeg them number 2.
+Example 1: For example, say Winnipeg really likes you, so they ranked you number 1.
+You thought they were really great but wanted to go to Toronto more, so you ranked Winnipeg number 2.
 The only way that Winnipeg will match you is if Toronto fills all of their spots before they get to you on their CaRMS rank list.
 That is to say, you will only drop to your 2nd choice if you can not match to your 1st choice.

 Your Couples Match CaRMS Rank List

 The couples match is a great thing.
 With the preponderance of medcest, keeping doctor couples together and happy is important and allowing this option in the match truly helps to do that.
 Some people might say that you shouldn’t couples match, especially if you’re trying to match to a competitive specialty, because it makes you less competitive.
 That is untrue.
-While it is more complicated, if you are willing to consider every option (some couples may not) you can have exactly the same chance of matching as you would if you matched independently.
+While it is more complicated, if you are willing to consider every option (some couples may not), you can have exactly the same chance of matching as you would if you matched independently.
 How so?

 The key is that you can list as many combinations for matches as you want.
 Your top choices will likely be partner 1 and partner 2’s top choice specialty at each institution.
 Then you can rank different institutions that are near enough that you can still live together (ie Hamilton / Toronto), then you can rank institutions that would require you to live far away (ie Vancouver / Halifax).
 Finally, you can rank you and your partner at each institution that you interviewed at independently (ie Vancouver / Unmatched).
-As you can see, if you rank every possible combination the chances of you matching are the same as if you matched independently, except you are much more likely to end up somewhere together.
+If you rank every possible combination the chances of you matching are the same as if you matched independently, except you are much more likely to end up somewhere together.

 Circumstances for some couples might preclude the option of living in far away cities.
-Children and/or marriage and/or various other circumstances make this completely justifiable, but would increase the possibility of one member of the couple ultimately going unmatched that otherwise wouldn’t have.
-This would occur if, for example, the only program that would have taken partner 1 was UBC and the only program that would have taken partner 2 was Dalhousie and that combination of the two of them was not ranked.
+Children and/or marriage and/or various other conditions make this completely justifiable, but would increase the possibility of one member of the couple ultimately going unmatched that otherwise wouldn’t have.
+This would occur if, for example, the only program that would have taken partner 1 was UBC and the only program that would have taken partner 2 was Dalhousie, and that combination of the two of them was not ranked.
 Either UBC/Unmatched or Unmatched/Dalhousie would then end up being the match, depending on which was ranked higher.

 One last word of advice on your CaRMS rank list.
 Some students are inclined to not rank some of the programs that they interviewed at.
 In a way, this is okay.
 You certainly shouldn’t rank a program if you would absolutely not want to match to it.
 However, you should remember that every time you don’t rank a program, you are effectively saying that you would rather be unmatched than go there.